 Signing up for credit cards through partner links earns us a commission.
 Terms apply to the offers listed on this page.
 Here’s our full Advertising Policy.

 There’s no adventure quite like a family road trip excursion!
-Traveling by car is an awesome (and affordable) way to explore new sights and make family memories.
-And fall is an amazing time of year to pack up the car and hit the road.
-This way, you might travel to one of the best places to see fall foliage!
+Traveling by car is an awesome — and affordable — way to explore new sights and make family memories.
+Summer is an amazing time of year to pack up the car and hit the road.

-If you’re planning a family road trip, be sure to check out our post with the best credit cards to earn rewards on fuel purchases.
-Certain cards on the list offer sign-up bonuses worth $750 in travel, which can offset the cost of a rental car for your road trip!
+If you’re planning a family road trip, be sure to check out our post with about the best credit cards for gas purchases.
+Certain cards on the list offer welcome bonuses of up to $500, which can offset the cost of a rental car for your road trip.

 The route actually starts in British Columbia and runs all the way to Delta Junction, Alaska.
 You can stretch the route an extra 487 miles by traveling all the way to Anchorage.